Inflammation of the Glandula Analis (Anal Gland Inflammation) in Dogs

 Dogs may also show excessive Licking or biting at the anal area.
 In some cases, the area may appear swollen or reddened.
 There may also be an unpleasant odor coming from the infected glands.

-Pain during bowel movements or an altered gait, in which the dog keeps its tail lowered, can also be signs of anal gland inflammation.
-In severe cases, Fever and ApathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest. can occur, which could indicate a systemic infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+Pain during defecation or an altered gait where the dog holds its tail down can also be signs of anal gland inflammation.
+In severe cases, Fever and apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest. may occur, which could indicate a systemic infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

 Diagnosis